google/tcmalloc/docs/stats.md

     each CPU holds some memory ready to quickly hand to the application.
 The maximum size of this per-cpu cache is tunable.
     [See TCMalloc tuning](tuning.md)
-*   **Bytes in transfer cache freelist:** The transfer cache is can be considered another part of the central freelist.
+*   **Bytes in transfer cache freelist:** The transfer cache can be considered another part of the central freelist.
 It holds memory that is ready to be provided to the application for use.
 *   **Bytes in thread cache freelists:** The TC in TCMalloc stands for thread cache.
 Originally each thread held its own cache of memory to provide to the application.
-Since the change of default the thread caches are used by very few applications.
+Since the change of default to per-cpu caches, the thread caches are used by very few applications.
 However, TCMalloc starts in per-thread mode, so there may be some memory left in per-thread caches from before it switches into per-cpu mode.
 *   **Bytes in malloc metadata:** the size of the data structures used for tracking memory allocation.
 This will grow as the amount of memory used grows.